VIBTOBIlab/DecoNFlow/docs/usage.md

 #### `--big_covs`

-If you are including big coverage files, such as WGBS around 200 MB, specify this flag to make the preprocessing of the files (before using limma) running with a memory-efficient algorithm.
-When specifying this flag, it's necessary to specify the `--genome_order` flag as well.
+If you are including big coverage files, such as WGBS around 200 MB, specify this flag to make the preprocessing of the files (before using limma or for DMR finder combine process) running with a memory-efficient algorithm.
+When specifying this flag within `limma` workflow, it's necessary to specify the `--genome_order` flag as well.

 #### `--genome_order`